 - Version: Windows Server 2016 Datacenter 64-bit

-After the instance is created, the operating system and application data of the image is copied to the system disk.
-Networking VPC [Default]vpc-bp1opxu1zkhn00g****** Resources that are prefixed by [Default] are automatically created in the ECS console.
-Public IP Address Select this option The system assigns a public IPv4 address if you select Assign Public IP Address.
-Bandwidth Billing Pay-By-Traffic In Pay-by-traffic mode, you are charged based on the network usage.
+After the instance is created, the operating system and application data of the image are copied.
+Networking VPC [Default]vpc-bp1opxu1zkhn00g****** Resources that are prefixed with [Default] are automatically created in the ECS console.
+Public IP Address Select Assign Public IPv4 Address The system assigns a public IPv4 address if you select Assign Public IPv4 Address.
+Bandwidth Billing Pay-By-Traffic In Pay-By-Traffic mode, you are charged based on the network usage.
 For more information, see Public bandwidth.
 Peak Bandwidth 2 Mbps N/A Security Group

 - Security Group ID: [Default]sg-bp1bhjjsoiyx44******